Can a Root Canal Treatment Reverse Tooth Decay?

-Dental professionals use a root canal treatment to stop tooth decay from getting worse and treat the effects of tooth decay.
+Can a Root Canal Treatment Reverse Tooth Decay? from Flatbush Dental in Brooklyn, NYDental professionals use a root canal treatment to stop tooth decay from getting worse and treat the effects of tooth decay.
 While reversing tooth decay is not possible, root canal treatment can often restore the appearance, shape, and overall health of a tooth that is damaged by a severe cavity.

 The basics of root canal treatment for tooth decay